App lock device policy

 Apps: Click Add and then do the following:

-- App name: In the list, click the name of the app to add to the whitelist or blacklist.
+- App name: In the list, click the name of the app to add to the allow or block list.
 Alternatively, click Add new to add an app to the list of available apps.

 - If you select Add new, type the app name in the field that appears.

 - Click Save or Cancel.

-- Repeat these steps each app you want to add to the whitelist or blacklist.
+- Repeat these steps each app you want to add to the allow or block list.

 Windows Desktop and Tablet settings